-Powers, duties and functions of voting officers at voting stations
+Powers, duties and functions of voting officers at voting stations as may be prescribed.

 11. (1) Voting officers shall assist the presiding officer in the exercise of the powers and the performance of the duties and functions of the presiding officer in terms of this Act and carry out his or her lawful instructions.